dbeatty10/dbt-mysql/README.md

 ### Configuring your profile

-A dbt profile can be configured to run against MySQL using the following configuration:
+A dbt profile can be configured to run against MySQL using the following configuration example:

+Use `type: mysql` for MySQL 8.x and `type: mysql5` for MySQL 5.x

 **Example entry for profiles.yml:**